Kruger Game Reserve-Francois and the Giraffe

 Francois and the Giraffe

 But it was meeting young François that proved to be a real treat.
-As Audrey and I wandered down to the ablution block about 50 m away I greeted two men preparing their evening braai with a friendly, ‘Good evening!’ when a tiny tot of about thee or four echoed the reply of the adults, ‘Good evening!’
+As Audrey and I wandered down to the ablution block about 50 m away I greeted two men preparing their evening braai with a friendly, "Good evening!" when a tiny tot of about thee or four echoed the reply of the adults, "Good evening Uncle!"
 On my question as to his name he told me it was François.
-‘What did you see today?’ was my next question and when he claimed to have seen Lion his Dad replied that he was lying, but who knows what he saw in his imagination.
+"What did you see today?" was my next question and when he claimed to have seen Lion his Dad replied that he was lying, but who knows what he saw in his imagination.

-The next morning, as I again wandered down to the bathrooms, the same two gentlemen were up with a cup of coffee in their hands.
-‘Good morning’ was my greeting and again as they replied a small voice from one of the tents echoed their reply, ’good morning!’
+The next morning early, as I again wandered down to the bathrooms, the same two gentlemen were sitting outside their tent with a cup of coffee in their hands.
+"Good morning" was my greeting and again as they replied a small voice from one of their tents echoed their reply, "good morning Uncle!"
 It was my new found friend whose eyes only peeped out of his sleeping bag on the camp bed in his tent.
-On my question, ‘what do you want to see today?’
-Francois he replied; ‘a Kameelperd oom!’ (a Giraffe Uncle) I hope his wish was fulfilled and every time we saw a Giraffe that day we hoped that Francois and his Dad and Grandpa also travelled the same way as we did and he saw his Giraffe.
+On my question, "what do you want to see today Francois?" the little boy replied; "n' Kameelperd Oom!" (a Giraffe Uncle) I hope his wish was fulfilled and every time we saw a Giraffe that day we hoped that Francois and his Dad and Grandpa also travelled the same way as we did and he saw his Giraffe.
 It is often little experiences like that that I remember fondly.
 A chat to a guide of a tour party as we cook supper in the kitchen, or a discussion with a couple from Germany about their trip to South Africa and what they saw today as they travelled through the park.